-Meanwhile, this is a very serious matter, which shouldn’t be overlooked.
-If you decided to wash your hair before the dying session you can end up with unfortunate results.
+Meanwhile, this is a very serious matter that shouldn’t be overlooked.
+If you decide to wash your hair before the dying session, you can end up with unfortunate results.

 Remember, it’s not the stylist’s responsibility to warn you about not washing your hair before dying.
 It’s up to you to read up on the rules.

 Why You Should Leave Your Hair Dirty Before Dyeing

 There are two good reasons to skip the hair washing session before applying hair dye.

 - The squeaky clean hair is slippery and instead of sinking in, the color can slide off your locks.
 It won’t prevent the hair from being dyed but the results can be far from what you expect.
 You might end up with shades that are one or two tones below your desired hue or uneven color on the hair.

 - When your scalp is squeaky-clean, it doesn’t have any oil on the surface to protect your skin.
 As a result, you can burn your scalp with the chemicals in the dye and end up with unpleasant sensations.